google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- ( 37) -Solanum Nigrum மணத்தக்காளி Skip to main content

 According to Withering and other authorities, 1 or 2 grains of the dried leaves, infused in boiling water, act as a strong sudorific.

-In Bohemia the leaves are placed in the cradles of infants to promote sleep.
+In Bohemia, the leaves are placed in the cradles of infants to promote sleep.
 In the islands of Bourbon and Mauritius, the leaves are eaten in place of spinach: and the fruit is said to be eaten without inconvenience by soldiers stationed in British Kaffraria.
 (Lindley's Treasury of Botany.)

 It has been found useful in cutaneous disorders, but its action is variable, and it is considered a somewhat dangerous remedy except in very small doses.

 The bruised fresh leaves, used externally, are said to ease pain and abate inflammation, and the Arabs apply them to burns and ulcers.
-Their juice has been used for ringworm, gout and earache, and mixed with vinegar, is said to be good as a gargle and mouthwash.
+Their juice has been used for ringworm, gout, and earache, and mixed with vinegar, is said to be good as a gargle and mouthwash.

 Besides the above-mentioned species, others are used for medicinal, alimentary, and other purposes.
 Some are employed almost universally as narcotics to allay pain, etc.; others are sudorific and purgative.
 Solanum toxicarium is used as a poison by the natives of Cayenne.
 S. pseudo-quina is esteemed as a valuable febrifuge in Brazil.
 Among those used for food, are S. Album and S. Æthiopicum, the fruits of which are used in China and Japan.
-Those ofS.
+Those of.
 Anguivi are eaten in Madagascar.
-S. esculentum and its varieties furnish the fruits known as Aubergines or Brinjals, which are highly esteemed in France, and may sometimes be met with in English markets; they are of the size and form of a goose's egg and usually of a rich purple colour.
-The Egg-plant, which has white berries, is only a variety of this.
+S. esculentum and its varieties furnish the fruits known as Aubergines or Brinjals, which are highly esteemed in France, and may sometimes be met with in English markets; they are of the size and form of a goose's egg and usually of a rich purple color.
+The eggplant, which has white berries, is only a variety of this.
 The Peruvians eat the fruits of S. muricatum and S. quitoense; those of S. ramosum are eaten as a vegetable in the West Indies.
 The Tasmanian Kangaroo Apple is the fruit of S. laciniatum; unless fully ripe this is said to be acrid.
 In Gippsland, Australia, the natives eat the fruits of S. vescum, which, like the preceding, is not agreeable till fully ripe, when it is said to resemble in form and flavour the fruits of Physalis peruviana.
 Of other species the leaves are eaten; as those of S. oleraceum in the West Indies and Fiji Islands, of S. sessiflorum in Brazil, etc.

 Other species are used as dyes.
-S. indigoferum, in Brazil, cultivated for indigo.
+S. indigoferum, in Brazil, is cultivated for indigo.
 The juice of the fruit of S. gnaphalioides is said to be used to tint the cheeks of the Peruvian ladies, while their sisters of the Canary Isles employ similarly the fruits of S. vespertilia.
 The fruits of S. saponaceum are used in Peru to whiten linen in place of soap.
 S. marginatum is used in Abyssinia for tanning

 leather.Thanks botanical.com